MIGrove/MIGrove/README.md

-- 👋 Hi, I’m Matthew, a uni. student studying Computer Science!
+- 👋 Hi, I’m Matthew, a software engineer and uni. student studying Computer Science and Astronomy!
-- 👀 I’m interested in InfoSec. and weird little simulations.
+- 👀 I’m interested mostly in Networks and Embedded Software, and in my free-time I like to make weird little physics and economics simulations.
-- 🌱 I’m currently learning about the myriad ways in which an OS can mess up.
+- 🌱 I’m currently learning about the ModBus and DNP3 protocols for embedded devices used by grid utility companies.
 - 💞️ I’m looking to collaborate on... nothing atm.
 Maybe in future? :P
 - 📫 How to reach me: Shoot me an email! matthewigrove@proton.me